10 ways to get back on your weight loss journey

 This is not the time to punish yourself at the gym.
 This is a perfect opportunity to go for a walk and ease back into exercise.
 Plan for a bit more exercise over the next couple of days and build up slowly.

 Have you been neglecting to monitor your progress?
-Slacking with tracking?
-Missing weekly weigh-ins?
-Get back to it!
-Chose a new recipe to try each day and have fun cooking and enjoying food.
+Stopped tracking?
+Missed your weekly weigh-in?
+Recommit to getting back to it!
+Choose a new WW recipe to try each day or week and have fun cooking and enjoying food.
+Browse workouts in the WW app and get your body moving.
+It's about finding what works for you.

 6. Affirm your affirmations

-The worst thing you can do is try to make up for a slip-up in one hit.
-Think skipping breakfast if you had too much pizza the night before or only eating a fraction of your daily food budget – you’re only going to end up feeling guilty and deprived.
+The worst thing you can do is try to make up for a setback in one hit.
+If you are thinking of skipping breakfast because you had too much pizza the night before or only eating a fraction of your daily Points Budget – you’re only going to end up feeling guilty and deprived.

 8. Forgive yourself